-Atmospheric lighting (otherwise known as ambient lighting) is responsible for the overall atmosphere of your room; when it comes to the hallway ambient lighting is essential as it sets a tone for the rest of your home.
-This is where your focal point lighting will come into play, so pendant lighting is a good place to start to get your ambient lighting sorted.
+Atmospheric lighting, otherwise known as ambient lighting, is responsible for the overall atmosphere of your room.
+When it comes to the hallway, ambient lighting is essential as it sets a tone for the rest of your home.
+This is also where your focal point lighting will come into play, so pendant lighting is a good place to start to get your ambient lighting sorted.

-Decorative lighting (otherwise known as accent lighting) is used to add the finishing touches to your hallway.
-You place decorative lighting in any area of the hallway that you wish to highlight, which leads us on to our fourth tip…
+Decorative lighting, often referred to as accent lighting, is the perfect way to add the finishing touches to your hallway, and you can place decorative lighting in any area of the hallway that you wish to highlight.

 Illuminate Areas of Interest

-Once you have lighting that illuminates your hallway at large and sets the tone of your decor, and you’ve installed functional lighting in any area where you may benefit from the practical benefits of additional lighting, it’s time to look for areas of interest.
+Once you have lighting that illuminates your hallway at large, sets the tone of your decor, and you’ve installed functional lighting in high-traffic areas which require it, it’s time to look for areas of interest.

 Small Hallway Lighting Ideas

-Instead of investing in decorative lighting, try to keep walls in a smaller hallway clear of clutter and instead save this space for functional purposes.
-In a smaller area, choosing recessed wall lighting is a wiser choice than trying to fit under cabinet lighting or intrusive wall lighting designs into the space.
+Instead of investing in decorative lighting, keep walls in a smaller hallway clear of clutter and save this space for functional purposes.
+For example, recessed wall lighting is a wiser choice than trying to fit under cabinet lighting or intrusive wall lighting designs into your space.
 This means that you can enter your hallway, find exactly what you need and leave again with minimal fuss.

 LED Hallway Lighting

-Adding a mirror to your hallway is a simple, yet effective, solution for creating a sense of space in a narrow area.
-A mirror will not only amplify your space, it will reflect and bounce light.
-Remember to position your mirror so it reflects both natural and artificial light, perhaps even capture a piece of art or a plant for a decorative effect.
+Adding a mirror to your hallway is a simple yet effective solution for creating a sense of space in a narrow area.
+A mirror will not only amplify your space, but it will also reflect and bounce light around the room, effortlessly illuminating your space.

 Even the smallest panes of glass in the front door or side panels can help introduce more natural light.
 The light will pour through the hallway and give the illusion of more space.
 If you’re worried about privacy or security, frosted, stained or opal glass will work just as effectively.

-How to brighten a hallway with no windows
+How to brighten up a dark hallway with no windows

-Choosing a light palette when choosing colours, finishes and decorative elements for your dark hall can really create an illusion of more space.
-White floor tiles or a light wood floor with a low sheen will reflect above lighting beautifully.
-Painting internal walls white will absorb light and give a general sense of brightness.
+For hallways with no windows, it’s best to choose a light colour palette to create an illusion of more space.
+White floor tiles or a light wood floor with a low sheen will also reflect above lighting beautifully, whilst painting internal walls white will absorb light and give a general sense of brightness.